-ONCE MORE MONARCH BUTTERFLIES shared the joy of July-through-September Rudbeckia season with me.
+ONCE, MORE MONARCH BUTTERFLIES shared the joy of July-through-September Rudbeckia season with me.
 Now, sadly, those butterflies are fewer here, but the biggest, most giving Rudbeckia I grow, ‘Herbstsonne,’ keeps putting out its flowers like a beacon, just in case they show up in droves again.
-With it as inspiration, in recent years I tried two new-to-me Rudbeckia: ‘Henry Eilers,’ and ‘Prairie Glow.’
+With it as inspiration, in recent years I tried two newer-to-me Rudbeckia: ‘Henry Eilers,’ and ‘Prairie Glow.’

 I long ago stopped growing ‘Goldsturm,’ from the species R. fulgida, probably the most familiar Rudbeckia of all.
 Like many gardeners, I planted lots when ‘Goldsturm’ was first popularized (along with Sedum ‘Autumn Joy’ and purple coneflower, remember?) and guess I OD’d on it.
 A good plant, but here are three I like better:

-MY LONGEST Rudbeckia relationship has proven to be ‘Herbstsonne,’ whose name translates as autumn sun and earned a Royal Horticulture Society Award of Garden Merit in 2002.
+MY LONGEST Rudbeckia relationship has proven to be ‘Herbstsonne,’ whose name translates as autumn sun, and which earned a Royal Horticulture Society Award of Garden Merit in 2002.
 Whether it is Rudbeckia nitida or Rudbeckia laciniata or a hybrid of the two, I do not know; depends who you ask.

 Give it sun, and maybe some support if your late summer’s especially windy or stormy (generally this one stands up on its own just fine), and expect to become old friends, too.